 A working prison for almost 100 years, this is now an notable tourist attraction in Darwin.
 Wander through and take a look at the old kitchen, shower block and take in the exhibits.
 When it was in operation, the prison was divided into different prisoner sections and later on a watch tower was added.
 A fascinating look into a different side of Darwin’s history.

-10 fun cheap school holiday activities
+10 fun cheap school holiday activities for spring

 School holidays can be affordable, if you know where to look – and we do!
 Check out our top 10 picks of cheap Darwin family attractions.